Aquaculture in Alaska: Overview

 Alaskan aquaculture is an important resource not just for the state, but for the entire country.
 Alaska is filled with a variety of aquatic fish, shellfish, plants, and other species that all play an important role in the aquaculture process.
 Commercial salmon and herring fisheries dominate Alaskan harvesting and production and harvesting sights are located on the coast line throughout the state, producing an average of 750 million pounds each year.
 Commercial shellfish fisheries also greatly contribute to annual statistics and at its high point 400 million pounds of shellfish have been produced in one year.

+In 2025, Alaska governor Mike Dunleavy (politician) proposed lifting the ban on finned-fish farming.